Blackpool Heritage Trams: Trams from other operators and organisations

 In 1997, a tram built by Tram Power arrived in Blackpool for testing purposes and it became the first articulated tram in Blackpool.
 This articulated tram was originally known as the Roadliner, but was rebranded as the City Class tram.
 The City Class tram was given the number 611 in the Blackpool tramcar fleet, which had last been used by English Electric Railcoach No. 611 prior to being rebuilt as OMO car No. 12.
 City Class tram 611 departed Blackpool in 2000 after testing, so that modifications could be made prior to a second visit for further testing and it returned in 2005.
 In January 2007, No. 611 caught fire whilst being tested, causing extensive damage.
 No. 611 left Blackpool in the same year and has since been rebuilt.
 No. 611 returned to Blackpool in 2018, now in a silver livery, for storage purposes only, with plans for it to eventually operate on a test tramway in Preston.

 In 2010, Oporto, Portugal 273 and Liverpool 762 were loaned to Blackpool for the 125th anniversary of the Blackpool Tramway, with both trams leaving Blackpool in the same year after the celebrations.
 In 2011, Cardiff water car 131 arrived in Blackpool for use in scrubbing and preparing the newly laid track on New South Promenade for the start of testing of the Flexity 2 trams.
 Cardiff 131 left Blackpool in 2012.

 In 2016, the partially restored Lytham St. Annes 43 arrived in Blackpool, on a long-term loan from its owner, where it will eventually be fully restored for use in passenger service.
 The remnants of Glasgow 1016 also arrived in Blackpool in 2016, having been acquired by the Blackpool Heritage Trust and it will be restored to original open top double-deck condition as Paisley 16 or Glasgow 1016.
 In 2017, Birkenhead 20 was loaned to Blackpool and only operated in service on five separate occasions before returning to Birkenhead in 2018.

-In 2018, Halle 902 was loaned to Blackpool for storage purposes only to free up additional space at the National Tramway Museum.
+In 2018, Halle 902 was loaned to Blackpool for storage purposes only to free up additional space at the National Tramway Museum and left in 2022.